mme/ddbmodel/README.md

   # specify the DynamoDB key column (default is uuid).
   use ExDynamoDBModel, key: :id

-  # if you have a table with hash key and range, pass a tuple, e.g.
+  # if you have a table with hash key and range, pass a tuple
-  # use ExDynamoDBModel, key: {:id, :timestamp}
+  use ExDynamoDBModel, key: {:id, :timestamp}

   # optionally set a custom table name, e.g.
-  # use ExDynamoDBModel, table_name: "your_dynamo_table"
+  use ExDynamoDBModel, table_name: "your_dynamo_table"

   # define some columns
   defcolumn :id # type any, no default value

 end